matheus-1618/GuardScript/README.md

 DIGIT = ( 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 0 );
 ```
+## Tests
+The workflows of this repositories are tests for:
+* Lexical and Syntax analysis using Flex and Bison
+* Semantic analysis and code generation using an simple compiler written in python

 ## Examples
 ### Verifying if an executable file is malware or not